 Unlicensed community organizations?

-The American Rescue Act does not prohibit state level set aside funds for comprehensive afterschool, summer enrichment, or learning recovery from being awarded to any of the above entities although the law also does not require they be eligible.
-State Education Agencies overseeing the state level set asides will determine how the funds are awarded and what organizations are eligible.
+The American Rescue Act does not prohibit funds for comprehensive afterschool, summer enrichment, or learning recovery from being awarded to any of the above entities although the law also does not require they be eligible.
+State Education Agencies (Kentucky Department of Education) overseeing the state level set asides and local school districts overseeing local funds will determine how the funds are awarded and what organizations are eligible.
 Organizations can advocate to make the case that a wide variety of providers should be eligible to receive funds.

 Yes, technically OST providers are eligible for direct grants from both their State Education Agency and Local Education Agencies.
-However, it is up SEAs and LEAs to decide if and how they will provide any direct grants to community-based programs/organizations, so advocacy is key.
+However, it is up to KDE and local school districts to decide if and how they will provide any direct grants to community-based programs/organizations, so advocacy is key.

 The Kentucky Department of Education (KDE) is recommending that schools/districts partner with community-based programs/organizations to provide “enrichment” for the upcoming summer and beyond, so it is very likely that districts will want to subgrant with OST providers.
 But, there are no guarantees, and that is why the local advocacy is so critical.